raystack/optimus/README.md

 ```

 Optimus service can be started with

 ```shell
 $ ./optimus serve
 ```

-`serve` command has few required configurations that needs to be set for it to start.
+`serve` command has few required configurations that need to be set for it to start.
 Configuration can either be stored
 in `.optimus.yaml` file or set as environment variable.
 Read more about it in [getting started](https://odpf.github.io/optimus/getting-started/configuration/).

 ## Compatibility
 Optimus is currently undergoing heavy development with frequent, breaking API changes.
-Current major version is zero (v0.x.x) to accommodate rapid development and fast iteration while getting early feedback from users (feedback on APIs are appreciated).
-The public API could change without a major version update before v1.0.0 release.
+The current major version is zero (v0.x.x) to accommodate rapid development and fast iteration while getting early feedback from users (feedback on APIs is appreciated).
+The public API could change without a major version update before the v1.0.0 release.

 ## Contribute

-Development of Optimus happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+Development of Optimus happens in the open on GitHub, and we are grateful to the community for contributing bug fixes and improvements.
 Read below to learn how you can take part in improving Optimus.

 Read our [contributing guide](https://github.com/odpf/optimus/blob/main/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Optimus.

-To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/odpf/optimus/labels/good%20first%20issue) that contain bugs which have a relatively limited scope.
+To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/odpf/optimus/labels/good%20first%20issue) that contain bugs that have a relatively limited scope.
 This is a great place to get started.